CHARTOM: A Visual Theory-of-Mind Benchmark for LLMs on Misleading Charts: Obtaining Ground Truth Answers

 Figure~\ref{fig:HMI} shows the HMI values in the \benchmark benchmark.
 These values are sorted from small (not misleading to humans) to large (very misleading).
-In addition, each HMI value is color coded to indicate whether the chart is the original version (blue) or the manipulated version (red).
-Generally speaking, the original charts have small HMI and the manipulated ones have large HMI.
+In addition, each HMI value is color-coded to indicate whether the chart is the non-manipulated version (blue) or the manipulated version (orange).
+Generally speaking, the non-manipulated charts have small HMI, and the manipulated ones have large HMI.
 But this depends on the type of manipulation.
-As the HMI values in Table~\ref{tab:graph_types_scores} indicates, some manipulations greatly misled people: inconsistent x-axis, inverted y-axis, dual axes plots, 3D effect, etc. While interestingly, some other manipulations did not confuse people much: compressed y-axis and pictorial bars are actually benign.
-Such differences are of interest to cognitive science, and are discussed in~\cite{Rho2024Various}.
+As the HMI values in Table~\ref{tab:graph_types_scores} indicate, some manipulations greatly misled people: inconsistent x-axis, inverted y-axis, dual axes plots, 3D effect, etc. While interestingly, some other manipulations did not confuse people much: compressed y-axis and pictorial bars are benign.
+Such differences are of interest to cognitive science.
+Important details of our human experiments are presented in the appendix.